raiden6/notes/dev/javascript/event-loop.md

 4. The callback function that that Web API gets added to the Callback Queue.
 5. That function then gets added to the CallStack by the Event Loop when the CallStack is empty.
 6. The callback function then gets executed.
+7. NOTE: Microtask Queue is for Promises (then, catch, finally), async await, etc.

 ```mermaid
 sequenceDiagram